duarte152/andy-dashboard/emails_supervisores_prontos.md

 What I find missing in most digital health research — and what I could contribute to your group — is a rigorous examination of what happens in the *human infrastructure* surrounding a clinical tool: the onboarding design, the ongoing enablement programs, the moments of re-engagement after early disengagement.
 I have been building and iterating on exactly these interventions for four years, and I believe the question of how structured enablement programs affect the shape of the long-term adoption curve is both academically novel and practically consequential.

-A proposed research question that I believe sits naturally within your group's agenda: *What is the relationship between the structure and timing of product enablement interventions and the long-term acceptance trajectory of clinical decision support systems, as measured by usage patterns and clinician-reported outcomes?*
+I have been thinking around questions of how structured enablement interventions shape the long-term adoption trajectory of clinical decision support systems — but I would be grateful to be guided by your expertise on where the most relevant directions lie within your current work.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil), with a Minor in Entrepreneurship.
-Before Laudite, I co-founded Dream Bots (a technology automation startup) and completed the START Global Fellowship at the University of St. Gallen in Switzerland.
+Before Laudite, I co-founded Dream Bots (a technology automation startup) and participated in the START Global Fellowship remote program at the University of St. Gallen.
 I also served as a Second Lieutenant in the Brazilian Army.
 I hold Portuguese citizenship in addition to Brazilian.

 I have attached a brief CV.
-I would be genuinely grateful for a short conversation — even informally — to hear your perspective on whether this direction might complement your group's current research.
+I would be genuinely grateful for a short conversation — even informally — to hear your perspective on whether this direction might complement your group's current research priorities, and where you see the most promising angles for a Research Master's within your group.

 I am also exploring funding pathways including the RTP scholarship — could you advise whether funded HDR candidacies are being considered in your group for a 2027 start?